Discover if it’s worth paying for a Club Room in this Caledonian Sleeper review

 First Class Lounge at London Euston Station

-The Caledonian Sleeper First Class lounge at London Euston is shared with Avanti West Coast.
+The Caledonian Sleeper First Class lounge at London Euston is operated by Avanti West Coast.
 This is located on the mezzanine level of the station, overlooking the station’s concourse.

 I last visited this lounge when I was travelling in first-class on an Avanti West Coast service.
-At this time, there was self-service tea, coffee, juices, water and a small selection of cold snacks.
-Due to Covid restrictions, self-service has been ditched in favour of table service.
+It offers tea, coffee, juices, water and a small selection of cold snacks.
+A charge applies to alcoholic drinks.

 Boarding the Caledonian Sleeper